 Methodology for calculating the need for fuel cell system replacement(s)

 Fuel cell durability(/life) is defined as the number operational hours to reach 10% degradation of the original fuel cell rated power (in kW).
-The following general methodological approach is therefore proposed to determine the need for one or more fuel cell replacements over the service lifetime of a vehicle using fuel cell based powertrain (i.e. an FCEV or FC-REEV powertrain), consistent with the similar methodology proposed for fuel cell efficiency degradation (see earlier Section 4.3.3.2).
+The following general methodological approach is therefore proposed to determine the need for one or more fuel cell replacements over the service lifetime of a vehicle using fuel cell based powertrain (i.e. an FCHV or FC-REEV powertrain), consistent with the similar methodology proposed for fuel cell efficiency degradation (see earlier paragraph 4.3.3.2).